OpenMS/pyopenms-docs/docs/source/mzml_files.rst

     b'eJxjYAADBwaGBiA+AMQMjgwMCkDsAMQJQNwAxBMcAVbKBVc='

-Note how encoding the data with 64 bit precision results in an output string of length 108 characters that is about twice as long compared to encoding the data with 32 bit precision which is of length 56 characters.
+Note how encoding the data with 64 bit precision results in an output string of length :math:`108` characters that is about twice as long compared to encoding the data with 32 bit precision which is of length :math:`56` characters.
 However, this difference disappears when zlib compression is used and the resulting string is shorter still.

-numpress encoding
+Numpress Encoding
 -----------------

 We can do even better, using the :index:`numpress <numpress>` compression.
 The numpress algorithm